Code-Institute-Submissions/self-isolation-watch/README.md

 IP: 0.0.0.0
 PORT: 5000
 ```
-(Note: within the MONGO_URI value, I replaced the 'username','password', 'cluster_name' and 'database_name' with my specific database values.
+(Note: within the MONGO_URI value, I replaced the 'username', 'password', 'cluster_name' and 'database_name' with my specific database values.
 They are kept private for security reasons.)

 3. In Gitpod, I created a requirements.txt file with the following command: